joyalkenus/persona_sampler/README.md

-# Reddit Post Preference Predictor
+# User Persona Preference Predictor

-This project uses an AI model to predict preferences for Reddit posts based on a specified persona.
+This project uses an AI model to predict preferences for User posts in social media based on a specified persona.
 It processes a CSV file containing Reddit post titles and generates a new CSV file with predicted preferences.

+In this example, the persona is an 18-year-old CS student studying in America, with interests in philosophy, computer science, and various sports. and used reddit posts as examples.

 ## Setup